NETWAYS/foreman-training/architecture/02_smart_proxy.md

 using libvirt API to manage the dnsmasq underneath is available as well, a productive use is not recommended.

 Additional providers like Infoblox, Dnsmasq, Bluecat, and Device42 are available as plugins.

+Support for KEA to replace ISC DHCP is unfortunately not ready yet.

 ~~~ENDSECTION~~~